micheles/papers/PITCHME.md

 @color[red](*never, EVER change the input formats*)

 You cannot.
 Really, you can not.
+Even if it is impossible to get right the input format at the beginning @[fa](frown)

 There is more freedom with the output formats